AlelRonx/openstack-siem-demo/README.md

 $sudo openstack router add subnet lab-router lab-subnet
 ```
 ### 3. Creating the ELK VM
-* Download the desired official Ubuntu image from the list (link at the bottom of the page):
+* Download the desired Official Ubuntu images from the list (link at the bottom of the page):
 ``` bash
 $sudo wget https://cloud-images.ubuntu.com/noble/current/noble-server-cloudimg-amd64.img
 ```